 (d) when the office of Deputy Electoral Commissioner is vacant.

-(5) Before making a recommendation under subsection (4) the Premier shall consult with the Parliamentary leader of each party in the Parliament.
+(5) Before making a recommendation under subsection (4) the Premier shall consult with the parliamentary leader of each party in the Parliament.

 (6) While the Acting Deputy Electoral Commissioner is so acting —